What is happening between Houston Methodist and UnitedHealthcare?

 PATIENTS WITH UNITED MEDICARE ADVANTAGE

 You can protect your access to Houston Methodist in 2020 by selecting a different Medicare Advantage plan during the open enrollment period, which runs from Oct.15 to Dec.
 7, 2019.
+Before making a choice, please check with your physicians to confirm they participate in the plan.
 Houston Methodist is included in the following plans for 2020:

 - Aetna: 855.335.1407 (TTY 711)